sitewhere/sitewhere-documentation/docs/platform/architecture.md

 store data for all tenants in shared tables, differentiated only by a tenant id.
 The shared approach opens up the possibility of one tenant's data corrupting another, which is not an acceptable risk in many IoT deployments.
-In addition, each tenant has its own processing pipelines, so in-flight data is never co-mingled either.
+In addition, each tenant has its own processing pipelines, so in-flight data is never co-mingled.

 Having dedicated resources for tenants can be expensive in terms of memory and processing resources, so SiteWhere also offers the concept of _customers_ within each tenant.
 Customers